adamgf/react-native-opencv3/README.md

 ### Callbacks and overlays

 The optional `onPayload` property refers to the callback that gets the payload data from the set of enclosing CvInvoke methods.
 The outermost CvInvoke method should include a `callback` property that also references this method.
 The method should be named `onPayload`.
 The data returned to the callback will be in the json dictionary format: `{ "payload" : ... }` where the ... value is either an array of data or an array of arrays of data.
 When a callback is used the property `overlayInterval` should be set to at least 100 milliseconds.
 This is the amount of time before a new chunk of data is sent back to the callback so an overlay image can be updated.
 You may need to test different values for overlayInterval to see what is the best value to use for your application.
+You also may need to use different overlay interval values on iOS and Android.

 Once inside the onPayload method you can use the data returned to generate an overlay Mat and then set the overlay on the CvCamera view using the `setOverlay` method as `this.cvCamera.setOverlay(overlayMat)`.
-An example of this is in the CvImageManipulations sample app.
+Callbacks and overlays are used in the CvImageManipulations sample app.
+Usage is also shown in the above CvInvokeGroup example.

 ### Saving images and recording video